kartheekgade/Bitcoin-mining-actors/README.md

 ***The result of running your program for input 4***

-The below are the coins mined that contain 4 leading zeros.
+The mined coins with four leading zeros are listed below.

 <img
   src="/src/Images/Screenshot from 2022-09-24 11-34-25.png"